-Estimation of the net asset to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Pensions Estimation of the net asset to pay pensions Asset depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are increase. projected to changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Board with expert advice about the assumptions to be applied.